 systems can be especially misleading.

 systems often provide the ONLY warning signs prior to the arrival of search and clearance deminers.

 where legislation requires marking, and both perimeter marking

-and wire-fencing of suspect areas is taken seriously.
+and wire-fencing of areas believed to be hazardous is taken seriously.